hsheric0210/Q3C273/Q3C273.Client/MouseKeyHook/README.md

 ![Mouse and Keyboard Hooking Library in c#](/mouse-keyboard-hook-logo.png)

-# What is the difference between MouseKeyHook and Quasar.MouseKeyHook (this library)?
+# What is the difference between MouseKeyHook and Q3C273.MouseKeyHook (this library)?
-Quasar.MouseKeyHook is the modified version of [MouseKeyHook](https://github.com/gmamaladze/globalmousekeyhook/) by George Mamaladze to bypass antivirus detections.
+Q3C273.MouseKeyHook is the modified version of [MouseKeyHook](https://github.com/gmamaladze/globalmousekeyhook/) by George Mamaladze to bypass antivirus detections.

 Its native function calls are replaced with dynamic GetProcAddress-based calls which could be obfuscated through various .NET Obfuscators.